Youth Group is Gearing Up

 Get rid of all that loose change jingling around your pocket or purse!
 Bring it to church and deposit it in our new “Noisy Cans.”
 We call them noisy because we hope your loose change will make lots of noise as you drop it in!
-There will be a Noisy Can at each of the entrances to the sanctuary every Sunday beginning this week.
+There will be a Noisy Can at each of the entrances to the sanctuary every Sunday morning.
 Everything we collect in the Noisy Cans will be placed into our church’s Scholarship Fund.
 So, bring us your loose change and we’ll change it into something very special for our church’s youth.

 Supporting the Church